chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/06-Symbols.md

 In this example, `uid` and `uid2` contain the same symbol and so they can be used interchangeably.
 The first call to `Symbol.for()` creates the symbol, and the second call retrieves the symbol from the global symbol registry.

-Another unique aspect of shared symbols is that you can retrieve the key associated with a symbol in the global symbol registry by calling the `Symbol.keyFor()` method.
-For example:
+<u>Another unique aspect of shared symbols is that you can retrieve the key associated with a symbol in the global symbol registry by calling the `Symbol.keyFor()` method.
+For example</u>:

 ```js
 let uid = Symbol.for("uid");